danbihan/danbihan.github.io/study_notes/machine_learning/coursera_ML/_posts/2021-05-29-intro-and-regressions.md

 - Applications:
   - Organize large computer clusters (i.e. which machines tend to work together)
   - Social network analysis (i.e. which groups of people all know each other)
-  - Market segmentation (ie.e. group customers)
+  - Market segmentation (i.e. group customers)

 ***